-During financial year 2017, the Group established a \$2.00M loan facility secured by these property related receivables of its Spring FG Realty subsidiary and the Group's future settlement receivable book (see note 1[b]) (and guaranteed by the Company) to enable it to leverage these receivables to access working and expansion capital.
+The Group has a loan facility secured by property related receivables of its Spring FG Realty subsidiary and the Group's future settlement receivable book (and guaranteed by the Company) to enable it to leverage these receivables to access working and expansion capital.

-Under the facility, as at 30 June 2018 the Group had a balance of \$1.94M outstanding, principal and interest payments are made in accordance with an agreed schedule over a 30-month period from 1 February 2017.
+Under the facility, as at 30 June 2019 the Group had a balance of \$915k outstanding, principal and interest payments are made in accordance with an agreed schedule over a 30-month period from 1 February 2018.
 Principal payments are scheduled to correlate with the Group's expected receipt of settlement commissions.